Gabrielle Union: Other commercial projects

 Union became a spokeswoman for Neutrogena in 2004.
-In 2010 she launched Love & Blessings, a clothing line for plus-sized women that was inspired by her full-figured sister.
-In March 2014, she released her first wine, Vanilla Puddin', and in November of that year became the first celebrity ambassador and creative advisor for the nail polish company SensatioNail.
+In 2010, she launched Love & Blessings, a clothing line for plus-sized women, which was inspired by her full-figured sister.
+In March 2014, Union released her first wine, Vanilla Puddin'.
+That November, she became the first celebrity ambassador and creative advisor for the nail polish company SensatioNail.

 In 2020, Union relaunched her haircare brand, Flawless, for women with textured hair.
 The collection is affordably priced and “empowers consumers to customize a regimen specific to their texture and style preference.”
-In that same year she joined Bitsy’s as a cofounder with “the goal of making allergen-friendly, school-safe snacks that are accessible and affordable for all families regardless of their socioeconomic or geographic status.”
+That same year, she joined Bitsy's as a cofounder with “the goal of making allergen-friendly, school-safe snacks that are accessible and affordable for all families regardless of their socioeconomic or geographic status.”

+Union and her daughter Kaavia are a part of the ownership group of Angel City FC of the National Women's Soccer League.